Category Archives: News

 Ilminster Manor – a romantic BIG House to rent in Somerset

-Ilminster Manor - large country houses to rent for weekends This is a house to woo your loved one in.
+Ilminster Manor - Romantic settings to propose This is a house to woo your loved one in.
 It’s a fabulously stylish, country manor house with a church next door – hey, you could return and get married there!
 This is where we can just picture a proposal, a picture-perfect spot by the lake to pop the question.

 For more information about our Romantic Manor House to hire click here